ksator/junos_monitoring_with_a_TIG_stack/README.md

 ### Junos configuration

-This is required if you use the telegraf input plugin `snmp`
+This sort of configuration is required if you use the telegraf input plugin `snmp`
 ```
 jcluser@vMX-1> show configuration snmp
 community public;
 ```
-This is required if you use the telegraf input plugin `jti_openconfig_telemetry`
+This sort of configuration is required if you use the telegraf input plugin `jti_openconfig_telemetry`
 ```
 jcluser@vMX-1> show configuration system services extension-service | display set
 set system services extension-service request-response grpc clear-text port 32768
 set system services extension-service request-response grpc skip-authentication
 set system services extension-service notification allow-clients address 0.0.0.0/0
 ```
-This is required if you use NETCONF
+This sort of configuration is required if you use NETCONF
 ```
 jcluser@vMX-1> show configuration system services netconf | display set
 set system services netconf ssh